 Founding member of one of the most important black feminist organisations of the 1970s, OWAAD, Olive Morris was a Jamaican-born activist who was truly revered amongst her peers.
-Enduring brutal police violence as a teenager, Morris was politically active before she was a legal adult.
+Enduring brutal police violence as a teenager, Olive was politically active before she was a legal adult.
 She joined the Black Panthers Youth branch as a teen and went on to fight racism and police brutality in Brixton for almost a decade.

-Following the Panthers’ demise, Morris established the Brixton Black Women’s Group, a collective of radical feminist black women who took action on issues which specifically affected black women, such as immigration and family planning and founded the Brixton Black Women’s Centre in Stockwell Green.
+Following the Panthers’ demise, Olive established the Brixton Black Women’s Group, a collective of radical feminist black women who took action on issues which specifically affected black women, such as immigration and family planning and founded the Brixton Black Women’s Centre in Stockwell Green.

-Prominent in the black squatting movement, Morris was responsible for securing some of the most crucial spaces for the black power movement including, the offices of the journal Race Today and of the Brixton Black Women’s Group.
+Prominent in the black squatting movement, Olive was responsible for securing some of the most crucial spaces for the black power movement including, the offices of the journal Race Today and of the Brixton Black Women’s Group.
 Still today on Brixton Hill, you can find the Olive Morris House, a building owned by Lambeth Council, which was constructed in 1986 a few years after her untimely death.
 She was only 27.

 Altheia Jones Lecointe